Oqood System Dubai: Everything Buyers Must Know in 2026

 - Transparency – Registers your payment schedule with DLD.

-- Mortgage Support – Enables partial financing options pre-handover.
+- Mortgage Support – Enables partial financing options pre-handover through structured payment plans.

 - Investor Confidence – Facilitates resale of off-plan properties.